gregscharf/RTFM-Redox/README.md

 ### Windows
 **Note**: Building on Windows is not currently working because of an issue I need to resolve related to the Sys crate???

+### Kali Arm
+Terminal input in general has issues that make it unusable.